-For the first time in 2018, the Prix de Lausanne partner schools have been invited to send their best students to Lausanne to create a one-of-a-kind collaboration.
-For the first edition of the project, 50 students from all around the world came to Beaulieu Theatre – independently of the competition – to learn a new piece (Pulse) created by the renowned choreographer Goyo Montero.
+For the first time in 2018, the Prix de Lausanne partner schools have been invited to send two of their best students to Lausanne to create a one-of-a-kind collaboration.
+For this first edition of the project, 50 students from all around the world came to Beaulieu Theatre – independently of the competition – to learn a new piece (Pulse, music from Owen Belton) created by the renowned choreographer Goyo Montero.

 They said about the project…

 “I am in awe of this project and the opportunity for our students.
 They are so very excited to participate!”

 Indrani Delmaine & Gigi Hyatt, The School of the Hamburg Ballett John Neumeier